 You can find two or more meat like beef, veal, pork, and lamb in this recipe.
-Pork is the least used raw material when processing it.
+Among these meat types, pork is the least common ingredient.
 The typical smoky flavor of grilled meat will especially impress you.

 It is time to taste Cevapi and learn the ways to make it.

 2. Brav U Mlijeku – Lamb In Milk

 In Montenegro and Southeast European countries, lamb is an essential food and appears commonly on special celebrations.
 When cooked in milk, lambs will become tender and decrease the smell.
 These pieces of meat will melt in your mouth right away.

 Montenegrins often cook this food in a pot named “sack”.
 The pot with the shape of a bell is a crucial element that creates the softness of the meat.
 In addition, you will find carrots, potatoes, and some other veggies in this recipe.